Skip to content

 endTime Date End of the time range to query

 options?
-TimelineOptions Optional settings for time bucketing granularity
+TimelineOptions Optional settings for filtering and time bucket granularity

 Returns